KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a method requires the caller to own the lock on a given Monitor, and the method is invoked by a caller that does not own that lock.

-    [System.Threading.SynchronizationLockException]::New("a method requires the caller to own the lock on a given Monitor, and the method is invoked by a caller that does not own that lock.")
+    throw [System.Threading.SynchronizationLockException]::New("a method requires the caller to own the lock on a given Monitor, and the method is invoked by a caller that does not own that lock.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Threading.SynchronizationLockException.aspx)